FAQs for GP locums

 Respond by going to the Availability request shown in orange on your calendar.

-- Open the request to see more information about the practice and whatever information they’ve given you about their cover requirement.
+- Click to open the request pop-up and see more information about the practice and whatever information they’ve given you about their cover requirement.

-- Decline the request which simply removes it from your calendar.
+- Decline removes the request from your calendar.
 The practice is not informed when you decline.

 What does the practice(s) see when I respond to an Availability request?